opsumo/polkadot-cn-devops-priv/deploy-chain-0/README.md

   port:
     targetPort: wss
 ```
-    Then implement by calling, ` oc apply -f route.yaml `
+    Then implement this by calling, ` oc apply -f blockchain/route.yaml `

   5.